xiaoxiongwang/security/jhead/README.md

 Segmentation fault
 ```

 I review the source code and try to find why this error occurs.
 I find line 138 of gpsinfo.c calls function Get32s and its parameter is ValuePtr+4+a*ComponentSize.
 However, the parameter which doesn't been verified may not be a valid pointer.
-So we will get a segmentation fault when the pointer be dereferenced with a malicious JPEG file.
+So we will get a segmentation fault from line 332 to line 337 of function Get32s in exif.c when the pointer be dereferenced with a malicious JPEG file.
 This may allow a remote attacker to cause a denial-of-service attack or unspecified other impact.

 # heap-buffer-overflow detected in function process_DQT of jpgqguess.c when running jhead 3.04